-The Exeter Area Garden Club has presented 64 mini grants to Seacoast Area gardeners in the past 7 years.
-We look forward to reaching $10,000 in grants returned to the community by June 2018.
+The Exeter Area Garden Club has presented 74 mini grants to Seacoast Area gardeners in the past 8 years.
+We have surpassed our goal of awarding $10,000 in grants to the community as of June, 2018.
 Public areas both large and small have benefitted from the program.
 Gardeners from Stratham and Exeter as well as those from the greater seacoast area (Barrington-Kingston-Hampton-Epping) have received Mini Grants.

 The Exeter Area Garden Club Mini-Grant program has been established to encourage beautification of our local landscape and communities.
 It was developed by the Environment & Conservation Committee.
 See who received mini-grants in the past:

 Applicants may request $100 – $400 per year for a project to be completed within the calendar year.